 Publisher: Portobello 2010

-Source: Personal library, purchased from the Book Depository.
+Source: Personal library.
 (Mine is the paperback edition that has the (quite nice) cover at the top of this post and the link to buy it below; this much more gorgeous cover is the hardback edition.
 If you can’t resist it, click the image to buy).